 It is the property resulted out of human intellect and/or creativity.
 Intellectual property includes the following pieces of work:

-- Ideas, inventions, thoughts, and patents
+- Ideas, inventions, written thoughts, and patents

 - Books, quotes, articles, columns, and paragraphs

-- Translations into other languages
+- Pieces of translations into other languages

 - Novels for screenplays and movies